-Estimated
+\$/ Estimated

 Position Titles Person Week Person Weeks Tasks to be Performed

 For EA Management

 Local

-National Project Coordinator 488 20 The National Project Coordinator will: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) ensure the implementation of workshops, training and inventories; (c) coordinate, monitor, and supervise the activities of consultants and expert teams; and (d) ensure that all national stakeholders are identified and are adequately informed of and involved in the project.
+Project Coordinator 395 20 The PC will: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) to ensure the implementation of workshops, training and inventories; (c) to coordinate, monitor, and supervise the activities of consultants and expert teams; and (d) to ensure that all national stakeholders are identified and are adequately informed of and involved in the project.

-Assistant to Project Coordinator 233 20 The Assistant to Project Coordinator will: (a) support activities related to national coordination and stakeholder consultation; (b) maintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the Project Coordinator; and (d) inform the public on project activities.
+Assistant to Project Coordinator 233 28 The Assitant to the PC will: (a) assist activities related to national coordination and stakeholder consultation; (b) aintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the PC; and (d) inform the public on project activities.

 International

 External Evaluator (to be covered under management and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.

 For Technical Assistance

 Local

-National Project Coordinator 488 32 The National Project Coordinator will: (a) provide expert advice to the Steering Committee when required; (b) ensure that highly technical documents are translated in a plain language understandable for the decision makers, stakeholders and the broader public; (c) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (d) be responsible for the management of administrative issues linked with the project implementation. (e) be required to prepare and submit all progress reports to UNIDO.
-Assistant to Project Manager 233 32 The Assistant to Project Coordinator will: (a) be responsible for daily communication with project partners and assigned project work (such as organizing workshops / meetings /training, preparation of background documents); (b) participate in project team and Steering Committee meetings, prepare the minutes of the meetings, and maintain the day-to-day records of project implementation.
-Local experts on institutional and legal issues 600 22 The expert(s) will: (a) consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; (b) update the list/database of institutions/organizations being engaged in original and new POPs management.
-The list should also contain roles and responsibilities of related institutions/organizations in POPs management; (c) gather and process relevant data on institutional and legal issues; (d) prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the Stockholm Convention; (e) update and review the specific action plans on institutional and legal issues; and (f) recommend a priority list
+Project Coordinator 395 32 The PC will: (a) provide expert advice to the Steering Committee when required; (b) ensure that highly technical documents are translated in a plain language understandable for the decision makers, stakeholders and the broader public;

+(c) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (d) be responsible for the management of administrative issues linked with the project implementation. (e) be required to prepare and submit all progress reports to UNIDO Assistant to Project Coordinator 233 24 The Assitant to the PC will: (a) be responsible for daily communication with project partners and assigned project work (such as organizing workshops / meetings /training,preparation of background documents); (b) participate in project team and Steering Committee meetings, prepare the minutes of the meetings, and maintain the day-to-day records of project implementation.
+Project Technical Specialist 384 4 The PTS will: (a) ensure that highly technical documents are translated in a plain language understandable for the decision makers, stakeholders, and the broader public; project coordinator; and (b) closely cooperate with the international expert in his or her field of expertise and provide the international expert with necessary local support.
+Local experts on institutional and legal issues 500 22 The expert(s) will: (a) consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; (b) update the list/database of institutions/organizations being engaged in original and new POPs management.
+The list should also contain roles and responsibilities of related institutions/organizations in POPs management; (c) gather and process relevant data on institutional and legal issues; (d) prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the Stockholm Convention; (e) update and review the specific action plans on institutional and legal issues; and (f) recommend a priority list.